V-MalM/web-scraping/README.md

 * Used bootstarp for HTML template and css for styling the template.

 ## Screenshots of final application
-**Right before the intital scrape when there was no data in the database to render.
-Pressing 'Scarpe New Data' button will intitiate the process by calling scrape() function.**
+**Image of page before the intital scrape, when there was no data in the database to render.
+Pressing 'Scarpe New Data' button would intitiate the process by calling scrape() function.**

 ![facts](App_Screen_Shots/screen0.jpg)